Bridgeport (machine tool brand)

-Bridgeport is a brand of milling machine and machining center produced by Bridgeport Machines, Inc. from 1938 until 2004, when it was then acquired by the machine tool conglomerate Hardinge, Inc.
+Bridgeport Machines, Inc., is a machine tool builder founded in 1938 in the United States of America.
+It manufactures Milling machines and Lathes.

 History

 The original corporation was founded in Bridgeport, Connecticut, and started selling its machines in 1938.
-It became famous in the following decades for small and medium-sized vertical milling machines, with an iconic form of quill equipped multiple speed vertical milling head with a ram-on-turret mounting over a knee-and-column base.
-The American Precision Museum's biography of Rudolph Bannow reports that he conceived the iconic design in 1936 as the logical machine on which to mount the milling head already being built by the Bridgeport Pattern and Model Works (which he owned with partner Magnus Wahlstrom).
+It became known in the following decades for small and medium-sized vertical milling machines, with a form of quill equipped multiple-speed vertical milling head with a ram-on-turret mounting over a knee-and-column base.
+The American Precision Museum's biography of Rudolph Bannow reports that he conceived the design in 1936 as the logical machine on which to mount the milling head already being built by the Bridgeport Pattern and Model Works (which he owned with a partner Magnus Wahlstrom).
 The first Bridgeport milling machine (serial number 1) is on display at the Museum.

-The company’s manual milling machines have been so successful that the term "Bridgeport" is often used to refer to any vertical milling machine of the same configuration, regardless of make.
+Due to the overall success of the company's milling machines, the term "Bridgeport" is often used to refer to any vertical milling machine of the same configuration, regardless of make.
 Many other companies have cloned the form.
-Today the Bridgeport brand still produces this configuration in both manual and computer numerical control (CNC) versions, which such machining centers are now equally prominent as their manual counterparts.
+Today, the Bridgeport brand still produces this configuration in both manual and computer numerical control (CNC) versions, and such machining centers are now equally as prominent as their manual counterparts.

-Bridgeport manual milling machines have come in many types and sizes over the years, including (but not limited to) the C head (original), R head (heavy duty C head), M head, J head (and high speed, 5440 RPM version), 2J1 1/2 head (1.5 HP Vari-Speed), 2J2 (2HP Vari-speed), and Series II head (4HP Vari-speed).
-All of the heads offer variable speeds, the earlier ones via a step pulley (cone pulley) and the later ones via either continuously variable transmission (CVT) systems or variable-speed drive.
-Typical table sizes are 9″ × 49″ (Y and X, respectively) and 10″ × 54″.
-Machine tapers for tool holding include Morse tapers (on early models) and the R8 taper (a widely used standard that Bridgeport created) on most models.
-Both Morse and R8 allow for both collets and solid holders, and a drill chuck can be held by either of the latter.
+Bridgeport manual milling machines came in many types and sizes over the years, including (but not limited to) the C head (original), R head (heavy duty C head), M head, J head (and high speed, 5440 RPM version), 2J1 1/2 head (1.5 HP Vari-Speed), 2J2 (2HP Vari-speed), and Series II head (4HP Vari-speed).
+All of the heads offered variable speeds, the earlier ones via a step pulley (cone pulley) and the later ones via either continuously variable transmission (CVT) systems or variable-speed drive.
+Typical table sizes were 9″ × 49″ (Y and X, respectively) and 10″ × 54″.
+Machine tapers for tool holding included Morse tapers (on early models) and the R8 taper (a widely used standard that Bridgeport created) on most models.
+Both Morse and R8 allowed for both collets and solid holders, and a drill chuck could be held by either of the latter.
+Currently R8 and Erickson #30 Quick Change tool holders are available.
 Machine slides are of the dovetail type, and rotary bearings are mostly of the roller and ball types.

+Through 1970, Bridgeport turret milling machines were made under licence by Adcock-Shipley, a UK manufacturer of horizontal and vertical milling machines founded during WW1.
+Bridgeport machines were built in two UK plants, Bridlington in Yorkshire and Forest Road in Leicester for the UK and international markets.
+By 1975 Bridgeport had acquired Adcock-Shipley and by 1980 had opened an assembly plant in Singapore to serve the Australasian market.